 - Improve strength

-Removal of dirt, natural residual chemicals, oils, waxes such as impurities/ contaminations.
+Removal of dirt, natural residual chemicals, oils, and waxes such as impurities/ contaminations.
 This process is called scouring.
 The process involves treating the fabric with alkaline solutions or surfactants.
 To ensure the cotton is thoroughly cleaned is done rinsing.

 .